Skip to main content

 May 12, 2020

-I struggled in the past when people were asking me to explain Scrum quickly and without putting metaphor and success stories.
-Mostly people from business, when I was asking them to explore why they must know.
-I was like, how is it possible?
+I struggled in the past when people asked me to explain Scrum quickly, without using metaphors or success stories.
+Mostly, people from business, when I asked them to explore why they must know.
+I was like, How is it possible?
 They just wanted to know the essential elements of Scrum and process flow.
-I learned how to teach in less than 10 mins to generate interest, and the rest is continuous learning.
-Earlier, I was giving them a lot more analogy like football vs. rugby (moving ball but moving unit).
-However, these analogies were time taking and sometimes confused people as they get deeper in explaining game first understanding the Scrum framework.
+I learned how to teach in less than 10 minutes to generate interest, and the rest is continuous learning.
+Earlier, I was giving them a lot more analogies like football vs. rugby (moving ball but moving unit).
+However, these analogies were time-consuming and sometimes confused people as they delved deeper into explaining the game, starting with the Scrum framework.

 Why I agreed to teach in less than 10 mins?

 Because the majority of them had a very usual answer – "Hey Naveen, I know it is something to do with the software team, but I am not part of it."
-You know if someone doesn't show interest, then getting time to discuss further is also tricky.
-It was vital for me to teach in the first meeting itself instead of asking to schedule another appointment for the same. 😊
+You know, if someone doesn't show interest, then getting time to discuss further is also tricky.
+It was vital for me to teach in the first meeting itself, rather than asking to schedule another appointment for the same purpose. 😊

-What was I going to teach them in less than 10 mins or 5 mins?
-It was not very easy to discuss and explain, so I was carrying a notepad and pencil to quickly draw, while teaching to make them understand how it works.
+What was I going to teach them in less than 10 minutes or 5 minutes?
+It was not very easy to discuss and explain, so I carried a notepad and pencil to quickly draw, while teaching, to help them understand how it works.
 This approach has helped me a lot in guiding how the framework works.
 After years of drawing on paper, I am putting the same drawing here in the video for reusability.
-Also, to share this with people who wanted to know how Scrum works.
+Additionally, I aim to share this with individuals interested in understanding how Scrum operates.

-For the last three years, I have been working more closely with product management, underwriting, risk & compliance, marketing, sales, human resource, supply chain, operation, quality, and audit compare to software development.
-This kind of quick explanation helps me to generate interest for further discussion.
+For the last three years, I have been working more closely with product management, underwriting, risk & compliance, marketing, sales, human resources, supply chain, operations, quality, and audit compared to software development.
+This kind of quick explanation helps me to generate interest in further discussion.
 It also helps me in teaching Scrum Master and Product Owner classes.

-I have covered only essential elements of scrum and purpose for those elements.
-If you find it useful, then feel free to share and subscribe to our YouTube channel to deep dive into all these essential elements of the Scrum framework.
+I have covered only the essential elements of Scrum and the purpose of those elements.
+If you find this useful, feel free to share and subscribe to our YouTube channel for a deep dive into the essential elements of the Scrum framework.

 What did you think about this post?